Community Blood Drive

 Highway Construction In Progress around Green Bay:

-The Wisconsin Department of Transportation (WisDOT) Northeast Region Office is reminding motorists heading to Lambeau Field on Sunday, November 15 for the Green Bay Packer/Detroit Lion football game that I-41 and adjacent roadways from Oneida Street north to Lineville Road in Brown County are under construction.
-This is a Gold Package Game.
+(Green Bay) The Wisconsin Department of Transportation (WisDOT) Northeast Region Office is reminding motorists heading to Lambeau Field on Sunday, January 3 for the Green Bay Packer/Minnesota Viking football game that I-41 and adjacent roadways from Oneida Street north to Lineville Road in Brown County are under construction.
+The game is scheduled to start at 7:30 p.m.

 I-41, WIS 172 and I-43 could experience significant backups near the stadium, as could the I-41 interchanges at Oneida Street, WIS 172 and I-43.
 Barrier walls, orange barrels, and narrow lanes will affect travel.
 Due to the I-41 Project construction, Ashland Avenue through De Pere and Ashwaubenon will also experience increased traffic congestion as additional motorists use this as an alternate route.
-The heaviest congestion is expected between 8 a.m. and noon and again after the game.
+The heaviest congestion is expected three hours before and after the game.

 Here is a list of the major roads in northeast Wisconsin most Packer fans will be traveling as they head for Lambeau Field, and the road conditions they should anticipate.